open-craft/xblock-group-project-v2/README.md

 ## Features

+**Hierarchical structure**

-* Structure - group project is organized around activities and stages.
+Group projects are organized around activities and stages:

-    * Activities are the larger chunks, used to distinguish between logically bound parts of group project.
+* Activities are the larger chunks, used to distinguish between different parts of group project.
 Activities can contain one or more stages.
-Grading happens at activity level, i.e. one grade per activity.
+Grading happens at activity level, i.e. each student receive one grade per activity.
 * Stages are smaller building blocks, representing individual steps towards project completion.

+**Collaborative learning**

-* Collaborative learning - students are organized into workgroups (aka cohorts) to work on a set of problems in a collaborative way.
+Students are organized into workgroups (aka cohorts) to work on a set of problems in a collaborative way.

+**Team communication**

-* Team communication - group project interface allows sending emails to individual teammates or entire workgroup.
+Group project interface allows student sending emails to individual teammates or his entire workgroup.

+**Private discussions**

-* Private discussions - private (aka cohorted) discussions can be configured for the group prohect, to provide platform for discussing the assignments between teammates, and avoid spoiling the results/ideas to other workgroups or future course students.
+Private (aka cohorted) discussions can be configured for the group project to provide platform for discussing the assignments between teammates and avoid revealing the results/ideas to other workgroups or future course students.

+**Resources**

-* Resources - course authors can provide a set of resources - videos or documents - to help orient students, provide deliverable templates, or just share some relevant information about the assignment.
+Course authors can provide a set of resources - videos or documents - to help orient students, provide deliverable templates, or just share some relevant information about the assignment.

+**File submissions**

-* File submissions - outcomes are uploaded to the server, to facilitate sharing them between teammembers and for future grading.
+Results of work produced by students are uploaded to the server to facilitate sharing them between team members and for future grading.

+**Peer feedback**

-* Peer feedback - workgroup members can provide anonymous feedback to each other.
+Workgroup members can provide anonymous feedback to each other.

+**Grading**

-* Grading - activities are either peer-graded or staff-graded:
+Activities are either peer-graded or staff-graded:

-    * Staff grading - staff members with appropriate roles are asked to provide grade for the workgroup.
+* *Staff grading* - staff members with appropriate roles are asked to provide grade for the workgroup.
-    * Peer grading - students are asked to evaluate other workgroups' work.
+* *Peer grading* - students are asked to evaluate other workgroups' work.
-    * Staff-grading fallback - if some of the students fail to provide grades to other workgroup, staff members can interfere and provide missing grades.
+* *Staff-grading fallback* - if some of the students fail to provide grades to another workgroup, staff members can interfere and provide missing grades.

+**Omnipresent features**

-* Omnipresent features - Group Project Navigator is always displayed and provides quick access to most commonly used features:
+Group Project Navigator is always displayed and provides quick access to most commonly used features:

 * Project navigation - jump to any stage in any activity in one click.
 * Resources panel - all the resources in one place.
 * Submissions panel - upload, view and change deliverables as you go.
 * Private discussions - connect with teammates.
 * Ask Teaching Assistant - ask course staff for help in seconds.

 ## Setup